Explainer and Timeline - The Lawsuit Behind Rocket's Fight

 April 2–3, 2025

-Meridian demands property inspection with <24 hours noticeWe requested reasonable coordination; lease requires "reasonable times" for entryBegins pattern of unilateral direction rather than negotiation
+Meridian demands property inspection with less than 24 hours noticeWe requested reasonable coordination; lease requires "reasonable times" for entryBegins pattern of unilateral direction rather than negotiation

 May 8, 2025